 There were three techniques of meditation taught during the course of the ten days, the most important of these obviously being vipassana mediation.
 But before we learned the technique of vipassana, which didn’t happen till the fourth day, we practised anapanasati, awareness of the breath.
 Focusing one’s attention on the breath is probably the most widely established form of meditation across the world.
 In the Yoga tradition it is practised as a form of dharana, concentration.
 The aim is to sharpen the mind, narrow its focus, until it is entirely fixed on the object of awareness.
 Hold this concentration long enough and the distinction between subject and object begins to break down, with the seer being absorbed in the seen – an experience the ancient Yogis called samadhi.
 The emphasis of the Buddhist meditation on the breath is a little different however.
 While it also aims at sharpening the mind, it is understood as a form samatha – meditation of serenity.

 The aim anapanasati is thus to relax, to balance, the mind.
 What is an unbalanced mind?
 It is a mind that jumps from one place to another at rapid speed.
 It is a mind that creates feelings of agitation so that it becomes hard to sit still.
 It is a mind that is constantly craving after what it doesn’t have, that is constantly averse to the situation it finds itself in.
 Such a mind is akin to madness.
 One minute it is joyful, the next minute it is frustrated, the next minute upset, then scared, and then something else – all this without any external change in the situation.
-Anyone who seriously tries to observe the mind quickly sees how fickle it is.
-Such a mind is unable to penetrate into the depths of consciousness, it merely bounces around the surface, confused, excitable.
+Anyone who seriously tries to observe such a mind quickly sees how fickle it is.
+Unable to penetrate into the depths of consciousness, it merely bounces around the surface, confused, excited.
 To try and establish some order in the chaos, one tries to focus all of their attention on a single object.

 The breath is useful object of meditation for a few of reasons.
 The first is that its slow rhythmic cycles has a naturally calming effect on the mind, like the waves of the ocean.
 The next is that it is one of the few constants in this life.
 I also like to mediate on the sound of birds singing, but when they fly away so too does your mediation.
 But as long as you are alive, you are breathing.
 Finally, it is one of the only body processes that works both automatically and manually.
 If your focus is elsewhere, you’re breath runs by itself.
 But if you want to control the breath, speed it up, slow it down, you can.
 It is at the centre of your psychic structure, the border of the conscious and unconscious mind.
 As well as the spiritual element of being centred, this has an important practical implication.
 Because talking about focussing entirely on your breath is easy, actually doing it is another thing entirely.